wenushkamallikarachchi/SSL-Translator-Research_Project/README.md

 ## Solution
-Sinhala Sign Language to Sinhala/English translation using a mobile application with Deep learning and translates English voice/Sinhala text to Sinhala Sign Language with the use of a 3D model avatar.
+Sinhala Sign Language to Sinhala/English translation using a mobile application with Deep learning and translating English voice/Sinhala text to Sinhala Sign Language with the use of a 3D model avatar.

 ## Technologies and Tools
  - Flutter